thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 - Explain why an HTTP server is useful.
 - Explain what an HTTP request is.
 - Explain what an HTTP response is.
-- Create an HTTP server with Node's `http` module
+- Create a Node.js HTTP server with the `http` module.
+- Deploy a Node.js HTTP server to Heroku.

 ## What's an HTTP server?